Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ### Strategy

 - My targeted audience for this project is children somewhere between the ages of 4-9 years old.
 In most cases when two adults plays against each other it ends in a draw, unless your not familiar with the basic strategy of the game.
 So the Tic-tac-toe game is very simple, so it's well suited for children who dont already know the basic strategy.
 So I will try to make it appealing to kids at first.
-Having in mind what kids are interested in now a days, such as sports, tv-series, toys etc.
+Having in mind what kids are interested in now a days, games, toys, etc.

 - I made up a very simple chart, by asking my own kids and some of their friends.
 I wanted to know their thought on what they think is important for this project.
 So they had three choices to make, between "Game Play", "Styling" and the "Contact page".
 They were going to rank these choices between 1-3.
  <h2 align="center"><img src="assets/img/img-readme/chartOfImportance.png"></h2>